Denys-Bushulyak/bushuliak.github.io/docs/about.md

 ## About me

-I am Software Engineer and software solution architect with deep experience in building distributed systems and modern web applications.
-Over the past few years, he has concentrated on developing backend services in Rust while also contributing to frontend layers using React and modern JavaScript frameworks.
-He has hands-on experience with a wide range of systems — from ERP platforms to real-time logistics tools — and has worked across multiple stacks, including Node.js, PHP, and .NET.
-He takes pride in writing robust, testable code, implementing architectural patterns like Hexagonal and CQRS, and designing infrastructure that’s ready for growth.

-<h2 id="education">Education</h2>
+I am a highly experienced Software Engineer and solution architect with over 20 years of professional experience in designing, developing, and implementing complex software solutions.
+My expertise spans a wide range of domains, including ERP systems, CRM, payment systems, and service delivery platforms.
+I am adept at transforming business requirements into robust, scalable, and maintainable technical solutions, with a strong focus on delivering value and accommodating future growth.

+Throughout my career, I have focused on building distributed systems and modern web applications, with a strong background in backend development using languages such as Rust, PHP, Java, and Node.js.
+I am also proficient in frontend development using modern JavaScript frameworks like ReactJS and Angular.
+I am experienced in working across various technology stacks and am comfortable with full-stack development.

+I prioritize writing clean, testable code and am well-versed in implementing architectural patterns such as Hexagonal Architecture, CQRS, microservices, and Domain-Driven Design.
+I am experienced in designing and managing data storage systems, deploying and maintaining cloud infrastructure, and configuring CI/CD pipelines.

+I am committed to continuous learning, staying current with the latest technological advancements, and mentoring other developers.

+<h3 id="education">Education</h3>

 Vinnitsa National Technical University (from 2008 to 2009) Specialist* Degree, in Machine Building Processes: Automation of Machine Building